josh-collinsworth/joco-sveltekit/src/routes/blog/posts/build-static-sveltekit-markdown-blog.md

   📂 src
   ┗ 📂 routes
     ┗ 📂 blog
-      ┣ 📜 +1.md
+      ┣ 📜 1.md
-      ┣ 📜 +2.md
+      ┣ 📜 2.md
-      ┣ 📜 +3.md
+      ┣ 📜 3.md
       ┗ 📂 [slug]
         ┗ 📜 +page.svelte
   ```

+Note that in option 2, the posts could be anywhere; they wouldn't need to be inside the `blog` folder, or even in `src/routes/`, because in option 2, the route that loads the posts is dynamic (one route file can load any number of Markdown posts).

-Note that in both of the above cases, the posts will load at the path `/blog/1`, `/blog/2`, etc.
+Also note that in either of the above cases, the posts will load at the path `/blog/1`, `/blog/2`, etc.

 **I'll cover both options here.** If this is a _new_ blog, or you have very few posts (and don't mind an individual folder for each post) option #1 will be the simplest for you to get started with.